 Why You Will Love This Recipe

-This ahi tuna ceviche with mango and pineapple salsa screams tropical getaway and it is so easy to make.
-This recipe was inspired by a recent trip to one of my favorite Oaxacan style Mexican restaurants in Austin called, El Naranjo.
+This ahi tuna ceviche with mango and pineapple salsa has tropical flavors and is so easy to make.
+This recipe was inspired by a recent trip to one of my favorite Oaxacan-style Mexican restaurants in Austin called, El Naranjo.